JulienGrv/saga-revised/README.md

 * Launch the game with a batch file using the command : `"System\RagII.exe" ServerIP=127.0.0.1 ServerPort=64000`

 ## Some tips
-* Some time the `build.bat` doesn't work, check the path to `MSBuild.exe` and/or try with administrator privileges.
+* Sometimes the `build.bat` doesn't work, check the path to `MSBuild.exe` and/or try with administrator privileges.
 * If you are stuck at the login screen for no reason, restart the server and before trying to connect into the game type `host -connect` in the Saga.Gateway console.
-You don't have to do that each time you want to connect, just one time after launching the server.
+You don't have to do that each time you want to connect, just once after launching the server.

 ## Full Client
 We use the latest [DiviniaRO2 full client](https://mega.co.nz/#!yZhlkB5S!j6zia8kE_uLZ65WaJavDS-nVvq7-vyDgtGfRIbcmm9E).